drSigPro/EdgeDL/README.md

 Quantization and Pruning for Edge Adaptation of Neural Networks

 # Libraries to be installed
-Please install numpy, torch and streamlit for smooth running of the codes
+Install numpy, and torch for smooth running of the codes

 # References:
 - [Neural Network Pruning PyTorch Implementation](https://github.com/wanglouis49/pytorch-weights_pruning)